 The Cantonese trio of meats are another high point.
 Thick slices of belly roast pork, char sui and roasted duck, all resting on a lip-smacking sweet, sticky sauce.
 The final main course is quite a mouthful.
 Stir fried cuttlefish thins and deep fried prawns next to a pile of pea pods and other seasonal greens, covered with a spicy XO sauce.
 The prawns are on a par with the crab croquettes.
 They’re wrapped in vermicelli and cooked by being gently lowered into boiling oil so they retain their shape, turning the thin noodles into crispy tendrils.
 These alone are worth a return visit.

 By now, we’re full to bursting.
 The only thing left is to pick at the platter of fruit which includes lychees, sharon fruit and cubed mango.
 This array of light fresh produce is a much-needed final flourish to such a mammoth meal.
 Our waiter smiles as he admits, “The aim is to roll you out of the door.”
 He’s certainly managed that.
-If you’re looking for a New Year’s banquet that both captivates the eye and fills your belly, look no further.
+If you’re looking for a banquet that both captivates the eye and fills your belly, look no further than Yang Sing.